Analysis | When did Matt Gaetz know?

 “Gaetz has told some of his allies he’s interested in becoming a media personality, and floated taking a role at Newsmax,” Alayna Treene wrote.
 “One of the sources said Gaetz has had early conversations with the network about what a position could look like.”

 That certainly fit with the image Gaetz had presented.
 He is one of a new cadre of lawmakers who seem to view Congress as a media platform as much as a legislative one.
-Decamping for the klieg lights was on-brand.
+Decamping for the klieg lights was on brand.

 But — again recognizing the toxic influence of pattern-seeking here — that Gaetz was publicly discussing that move at the moment the story about the federal investigation was about to boil over does reframe his February overtures.
 To Carlson, Gaetz claimed that his father had been about to crack the extortion plot wide open and that, as a result, the Times had been given the story to leak.
 Gaetz knew that his position was about to change and, at that moment, stories about his resigning emerged in the media.
 Particularly when combined with the Times report about the pardon, why would we not assume that Gaetz knew about the probe in early February?

 There are other parts to this timeline.
-Speaking to Carlson, Gaetz revealed that a former girlfriend had been contacted by the FBI, though he didn’t indicate when that had happened.
-Other staffers have been interviewed, including a staffer who left Gaetz’s office in October and who spoke to the media (with Gaetz’s blessing) this week.
+Speaking to Carlson, Gaetz revealed that a former girlfriend had been contacted by the FBI, although he didn’t indicate when that had happened.
+Other staff members have been interviewed, including one who left Gaetz’s office in October and who spoke to the media (with Gaetz’s blessing) this week.
 That encounter happened recently but, if the investigation has been going on for months, it’s likely that other interviews happened earlier.

 In this story’s tight competition for weird plotlines, the likely winner took place away from Gaetz’s apparent knowledge.
 Between the March 25 “Gaetzgate” tweet and the Times’s first report about the probe, an employee of the Israeli consulate in New York City reportedly contacted the conservative creator of the cartoon “Dilbert” to inform him that Gaetz was under investigation.
-The right-wing blog, the American Conservative, published the messages, in which the consulate employee told Scott Adams that Gaetz was “the subject of a secret Grand Jury probe of sex with minors” — a claim roughly matching the Times report.
+The American Conservative, a right-wing blog, published the messages, in which the consulate employee told Scott Adams that Gaetz was “the subject of a secret Grand Jury probe of sex with minors” — a claim roughly matching the Times report.
 That message appears to have been sent March 27.

 To some extent, the timing here matters largely because it helps us better understand what Gaetz was doing and what he sought from the Trump administration.
 Like his benefactor the former president, Gaetz was operating for some period of time under a cloud, the difference in Gaetz’s case being that only a few people knew it existed.